cloudknit-io/cloudknit/knitter/README.md

 ./bootstrap_zLifecycle.sh
 ```

+## Bootstrap Gotchas
+1. Make sure you have run `brew bundle` in the `company` repo to ensure you have all the dependencies in `osx/Brewfile`.
+Missing dependencies, for example `aws-iam-authenticator` can cause weird errors
+1. `aws-eks` failing on `null_resource.wait_for_cluster`, try `terraform destroy`ing that resource and re-applying

 ## Creating a new environment
 1. Configure bootstrap scripts with new terraform workspace, etc. based on environment name
 1. Create new customers in that environment, see (onboarding a new customer)[#onboarding-a-new-customer]